For consultants, solopreneurs, and small teams who bill their time

 Your billing rules, applied every time.

 Set a per-call minimum, prep and post padding, and a rounding increment once per project.
-Paidwell applies them the moment you log, so you bill the same way on a Monday morning as you do late on a Friday.
-A one-hour call here becomes two billed hours, without you doing the math.
+Paidwell applies them the moment you log, so you bill the same way on a Monday morning as you do late on a Friday, and you never quietly waive your own policy.

 Booked call 1h 00m, Minimum 60 min, Prep + post +60 min, Round to 60 min, equals 2h 00m.